Shoulder labrum tears and instability

 - Overhead athletes, such as baseball pitchers, will need the most time.

-If you have questions about shoulder injuries, including labrum tears, Dr. Jim Hsu at The Polyclinic orthopedic department provides expert diagnosis and care.
+If you have questions about shoulder injuries, including labrum tears, The Polyclinic orthopedic department provides expert diagnosis and care.
 The number is 1-206-860-5578.

 The information provided is for general informational purposes only and is not intended to be medical advice or a substitute for professional health care.
 You should consult an appropriate health care professional for your specific needs.